BryghtWords/rules_idris/README.md

 It's also worth noticing that the root folder can be both the workspace and a package.
 That is, by containing both a `WORKSPACE` file and a `BUILD` file.

-The `WORKSPACE` file holds general configuration for the project, things like what external repositories access or tools to use.
+The `WORKSPACE` file holds general configuration for the project, things like what external repositories to access or tools to use.
 The `BUILD` files list the targets for that package.

 #### 1. Create the project